Velocidex/Training/modules/deployment/review.md

 ## Review And Summary

-* In this module we were interoduced to Velociraptor!
+* In this module we were introduced to Velociraptor!
 * A highly scalable and easy to deploy DFIR plugin.

 > So easy to deploy you will think you did it wrong!